Litecoin is the world’s first altcoin, and like Bitcoin, it is also an open-sourced P2P digital currency.

 So until then, keep an eye on CoinSutra as I will be adding more to this list.

-I would love to hear your experience on using any of these wallets.
-If you know of some more excellent LTC wallets, do share and let me know your thoughts in the comments below!
+I would love to hear about your experience using any of these wallets.
+If you know of some more excellent LTC wallets, do share them and let me know your thoughts in the comments below!

 And if you find this post useful, do share it with your friends on Facebook & Twitter!